markupai/toolkit/README.md

 # Acrolinx NextGen Toolkit

-A TypeScript SDK for integrating with the Acrolinx NextGen API.
-This SDK provides a type-safe way to interact with Acrolinx services including style analysis, style guide management, and batch operations.
+A TypeScript toolkit for integrating with the Acrolinx NextGen API.
+This toolkit provides a type-safe way to interact with Acrolinx services including style analysis, style guide management, and batch operations.

 ## Installation